 Skool and Kajabi are leading platforms in the online education and community-building market.
-Skool hosts 1,000 paid communities and charges a flat $99 monthly fee for unlimited features.
+Skool hosts 15,094 paid and 13,648 free communities serving over 2 billion users.
+Skool charges a flat $99 monthly fee for unlimited features.
 Kajabi serves over 50,000 entrepreneurs in 120 countries.
 Its plans cost $149 to $399 per month.
 Kajabi has generated $3.5 billion for its users and has 60 million enrolled students.
 Skool founded in 2019 focuses on community-driven learning with gamification features.
 Kajabi was founded in 2010.
 Its toolkit helps users create and sell digital products, like courses and memberships.

 The choice between Skool and Kajabi depends on the creator's priorities.
 Skool is better in community engagement and interactive learning experiences.
 Kajabi provides an all-in-one solution for course creation, marketing, and sales.
 Both platforms offer unique strengths for online educators and entrepreneurs.